 Developed in partnership with Co-Op Food, Bright Futures is a unique, fast track into employment programme.
 Uniquely providing survivors of modern slavery a work placement in Co-op stores and warehouses, followed by a guaranteed non-competitive interview.
 Crucially, the individual is supported by City Hearts into, during and after the work placement.

 Co-op Bright Future is unique because:

 - We are the first charity to secure an agreement with a company with global influence, to guarantee job opportunities for survivors of modern slavery

 “The Fresh Start Report found that 76% of victims exited the National Referral Mechanism (NRM) into unknown circumstances.
-The Integration Support Programme aims to catch people as they fall off the cliff edge of support after the NRM.
+The Integration Support Programme (ISP) aims to catch people as they fall off the cliff edge of support after the NRM.
 Since the 9th January 2017, 97% of those asked if they wanted ongoing support after leaving the NRM said yes.
 The ISP has supported 73 individuals, seeing referrals into our post NRM service rise by 118%.”

 Read the full report: ISP Interim Report January-March 2017